-If you need more information about the properties in this file, refer to the following appendix: "Google Social Identity Provider Configuration Details".
+If you need more information about the properties in this file, refer to the following appendix: "WeChat Social Identity Provider Configuration Details".

-Configure User Registration to Link to Google
+Configuring User Registration to Link to WeChat

-Once you've configured the Google social identity provider, you can activate it through User Registration.
-To do so in the Admin UI, select Configure > User Registration, and under the Social tab, enable the option associated with Social Registration.
-For more information on user self-service features, see "Self-Service End User UI".

-When you enable social registration, you're allowing users to register on IDM through all active social identity providers.
+Once you've configured the WeChat social identity provider, you can activate it through User Registration.
+To do so in the Admin UI, select Configure > User Registration, and activate that feature.
+Under the Social tab that appears, enable Social Registration.
+For more information on IDM user self-service features, see "Self-Service End User UI".
+When you enable Social Registration, you're allowing users to register on IDM through all active social identity providers.